• Login

 44ff59556ca0de121e683ebddc65c28c

-By design, GraphQL’s functionality is separated into two parts: structure and behavior, and one of the key features that determines the server’s behavior are called resolver functions.
-Resolver functions boiled down are functions that resolve a value for a type or field in a schema.
-In this blog, hold your nose because we will be diving into the anatomy, functionality, and results of GraphQL resolvers.
+One of the key features that determines the server’s behavior is called resolver functions.
+Resolver functions are functions that resolve a value for a type or field in a schema.

 Anatomy of a GraphQL Resolver

 A GraphQL schema describes the shape of your data graph by defining types with fields, and it specifies what queries and mutations are available.
 Every field in a GraphQL schema is essentially backed by a resolver, and that resolver is then responsible for grabbing the data for its respective field.
-Using resolvers improves data processing and efficiency because instead of getting invoked on every request, it is only invoked when a user requests the data.
+These resolvers are often organized into a resolver map, which is a structured object that maps each schema field to its corresponding resolver function.

-Below, we have declared a User type and a schema with a Query type.
+Below, we have declared a User type and a schema with a root Query type.
 Let’s look at the example below of a resolver function for the user field on the Query type:

 const UserType = new GraphQLObjectType({